BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/the_trolls.md

 ## ARMY BONUS

 **"Hold his toes over the fire, make him squeal"** - You may include the Campfire in your army without having to pay the points for it.
-Additionally, the Three Trolls will treat the Campfire as a banner in addition to all other effects it would usually provide.
+Additionally, the Three Trolls will treat the Campfire as a [banner][Banner] in addition to all other effects it would usually provide.

 ## HEROES OF THE TROLLS